bazaarvoice/response-demo/README.md

 This application is split into two components - a Node.js Express server and a client-side React app.
 You can read more about this kind of setup [here](https://github.com/fullstackreact/food-lookup-demo).

-* The [server](server/server.js) makes calls to the Bazaarvoice OAuth2 service for authentication and exposes endpoints to interact with the Client Response API.
+* The [server](server/server.js) makes calls to the Bazaarvoice OAuth2 service for authentication and exposes endpoints to interact with the Response API.
 * On the client-side, [client.js](client/src/api/client.js) provides modular functions which are used by front-end components to interact with the application's back-end, and with Bazaarvoice Conversations API to fetch reviews.
 * The core front-end consists of two pages which are composed from four React [components](client/src/components):
   * **[Search Page](client/src/components/searchPage.js):** This is a simple page with a search bar which expects user to enter a Review ID which leads them to the Review Page.
   * **[Review Page](client/src/components/reviewPage.js):** This page expects a Review ID from the query parameters.
 It then queries the Conversation's API to fetch the corresponding review.
-Further, it queries the Client Response API to fetch all client responses for that review and renders the [ClientResponsesSection](client/src/components/clientResponsesSection.js) component with that data.
+Further, it queries the Response API to fetch all client responses for that review and renders the [ClientResponsesSection](client/src/components/clientResponsesSection.js) component with that data.
 In turn, this section renders each client response as a [ClientResponse](client/src/components/clientResponse.js) component.

 ## Application Limitations